 How to create a dashboard?

 In order to create a Google Data Studio dashboard, you will need a Google account.
 You can login to the Google Data Studio panel from https://datastudio.google.com/ .
-When you login first time, you will see such a panel;
+More on how to create a Google Data Studio account can be found in this tutorial.
+When you log in first time, you will see such a panel:

-Here, by clicking on the big plus sign under “Start a new report” will open a new dashboard.
-Next page is your first dashboard!
+Here, clicking on the big plus sign under “Start a new report” will open a new dashboard.
+The next page is your first dashboard!
 Now, Google will invite you to choose data sources.
-We will discuss it in out next topic.
+We will discuss it in our next topic.

 How to connect data sources to your dashboard?

-As you can see from the screenshot, the next step in our dashboard creation is connecting data sources which we’d like to interpret on our report.
-There are tens - perhaps hundreds - of connectors which can connect almost any data to your report.
+As you can see from the screenshot, the next step in our dashboard creation is connecting data sources that we’d like to interpret in our report.
+There are tens - perhaps hundreds - of connectors that can connect almost any data to your report.
 There are 2 main types of data sources;